elukey/httpd_integration_testing/README.md

 * `debian:buster`
 *  etc..

+There are currently some issues with older distributions and the cpan perl dependencies configure/install.

+### CentOS

+CentOS 8 doesn't ship with the `lua-devel` package, so it needs to be build manually in the Dockerfile.

 ### Release candidate testing

 These docker images focus on getting a certain release candidate tarball, unpack/check/configure/build it and allow to run the Perl or HTTP/2 test suite.